 3. Don’t Give Up on Our Future Generation’s Health

 In the short term, making healthy changes can be hard.
 But over time, as more and more people see the impact on kids’ academic achievement and overall well-being, the easier it will get.
 Eventually, health becomes ingrained into your everyday school environment.
 Our students are our future generation; we owe it to them to use the valuable time they spend at school to teach healthy habits that will last throughout their lifetime (and hopefully, be passed down to their own children one day!).

-These are just a few of the many ways Broad Avenue is getting healthy and shaping the futures of their students and staff.
-And their hard work is paying off!
-This fall, they were named one of “America’s Healthiest Schools” by the Alliance for a Healthier Generation for being a nationwide leader in advancing kids’ health.
-We can’t wait to see what they accomplish next.
+These are just a few of the many ways Broad Avenue is getting healthy and shaping the futures of our students and staff.
+And our hard work is paying off!
+This fall, we were named one of “America’s Healthiest Schools” by the Alliance for a Healthier Generation for being a nationwide leader in advancing kids’ health.
+We can’t wait to see what we accomplish next.

 Ready to get started on your school’s journey to health?
 Sign-up for Healthier Generation’s Healthy Schools Program today!